 One thing I have noticed is that when I talk my breathing gets worse.
 I guess it is because I have my mouth open when I talk and breathe faster and more irregularly.

-I sleep like
+I sleep like a goddess

 Taped mouth at night works really well.
 Before, I used to snore a lot.
 I slept restlessly and woke up during the night, and in the morning I woke up with a cold.
 When I got really sick with the flu in January (see below) I lost the breathing retraining routine and stopped taping.